Upareaishwarya/DevOps-project/README.md

+*shell script for user management and backup in Linux*

 The project involves creating a shell script for user management and backup in a Linux environment.
 The primary goal is to automate user management tasks and implement a secure backup process.
 The project is designed to enhance efficiency, provide a user-friendly command-line interface, and ensure security and portability across different Linux distributions.

 Tools Required: